 - You could substitute Apple Cider Vinegar or red wine vinegar for white vinegar.
 These will change the flavors a little.

-- Adjust sugar as to your taste .
+- Adjust sugar as to your taste.
 When using ripe plums this recipe will yield a sweet chutney, but not overly sweet.

-Important: Values are only estimates.
-Actuals vary depending on ingredients and serving size.
+Important: Nutrition Values are estimates.
+Actuals vary based on ingredients and serving size.

 Mandy Martin